 The DCF formula is used to determine the value of a business or a security.
 It represents the value an investor would be willing to pay for an investment, given a required rate of return on their investment (the discount rate).

-Examples of uses for the discounted cash flow formula:
+Examples of Uses for the DCF Formula:

-When assessing a potential investment, it’s important to take into account the time value of money, or the required rate of return that you expect to receive.
+When assessing a potential investment, it’s important to take into account the time value of money or the required rate of return that you expect to receive.

-The DCF formula takes into account how much return you expect to earn, and the resulting value is how much you would be willing to pay for something, to receive exactly that rate of return.
+The DCF formula takes into account how much return you expect to earn, and the resulting value is how much you would be willing to pay for something to receive exactly that rate of return.